ponteilla/canape/README.md

 - AWS CLI
 - Terraform

-If you are on Mac and use Homebrew, simply run `brew install awscli terraform`.
+If you are on Mac and use Homebrew, simply run `brew install awscli terraform`

 ## Usage